apache/gravitino/clients/cli/README.md

 create: Create a new entity
 delete: Delete an existing entity
 update: Update an existing entity
+set: Used to set properties and tags
+remove: Used to remove properties and tags
+properties: Used to list properties

 ### Examples
 List All Metalakes